spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/organisms/header/README.md

 # header (organism)

-Create a layout part at the top of the site consists from top navigation, logo, search form and main site navigation.
+Creates a layout part at the top of the site consists from top navigation, logo, search form and main site navigation.